Oneflow-Inc/libai/docs/source/tutorials/basics/Train_and_Eval_Command_Line.md

 ## Evaluation

-If you want to evaluate your model without training,  you should set `--eval-only` in your command line, and set `train.load_weight`.
+If you want to evaluate your model without training, set `--eval-only` in your command line, and set `train.load_weight`.

-Besides, `train.evaluation.eval_iter=20` will be valid in `--eval-only` if you set it, you can set `eval_iter` according to your own needs.
+Besides, `train.evaluation.eval_iter=20` will be valid in `--eval-only` if you set it.
+You can set `eval_iter` according to your own needs.

 ```shell
 bash tools/train.sh \